-- There is a clear patient care pathway recorded within care records to include: initial consultation, pre-operative, intra-operative and post-operative care. - There is evidence of a patient completed health questionnaire within the care records. - There is evidence of a signed consent form within the care records which clearly outlines associated risk and complications of surgery. - Record keeping is in accordance with legislation, standards and best practice guidance; GMGR records management. - A policy and procedure is available which includes the arrangements in respect of the creation, storage, recording, retention and disposal of records. - Records are securely stored (electronic and hard copy). - The establishment is registered with the Information Commissioners Office (ICO). - The establishment has arrangements in place to comply with the General Data Protection Regulation (GDPR). - A patient register in keeping with Schedule 3 Part II of the Independent Health Care Regulations (Northern Ireland) 2005 is maintained and kept-up to date.
+- All patients have an initial consultation with a fully qualified optometrist. - All patients have a pre-operative consultation with a consultant ophthalmologist (surgeon). - There are arrangements in place to ensure that the establishment adheres to the Refractive-Surgery-Patient-Checklist-April2017.pdf (rcophth.ac.uk). - There is a clear patient care pathway recorded within care records to include: initial consultation, pre-operative, intra-operative and post-operative care. - There is evidence of a patient completed health questionnaire within the care records. - There is evidence of a signed consent form within the care records which clearly outlines associated risk and complications of surgery. - Patients are provided with post-operative instructions. - Patients are provided with information on emergency on-call arrangements. - Systems are in place to review the patient following surgery, one day, one week, one month, three months and longer if necessary. - There are systems in place for the optometrist to refer patients directly to a consultant ophthalmologist if necessary post-operatively. - Record keeping is in accordance with legislation, standards and best practice guidance; GMGR records management.

+- A policy and procedure is available which includes the arrangements in respect of the creation, storage, recording, retention and disposal of records. - Records are securely stored (electronic and hard copy). - The establishment is registered with the Information Commissioners Office (ICO). - The establishment has arrangements in place to comply with the General Data Protection Regulation (GDPR). - A patient register in keeping with Schedule 3 Part II of the Independent Health Care Regulations (Northern Ireland) 2005 is maintained and kept-up to date.